sysprog21/shecc/README.md

 pedagogical tool for learning about compilers.

-It is worth mentioning that `shecc` is designed to compile the minimal subset of C required to self-host with the above execution modes.
-For example, global variables and, in particular, global arrays are there.
+It is worth mentioning that `shecc` is designed to compile the minimal subset of C required to self-host itself along with C runtime library.

 ### Features

 * Generate executable Linux ELF binaries for ARMv7-A;
 * Provide a minimal C standard library for basic I/O on GNU/Linux;
 * The cross-compiler is written in ANSI C, bootstrapping on most platforms;
-* Self-contained C language front-end and code generator;
+* Self-contained C language front-end and machine code generator;
 * Two-pass compilation: on the first pass it checks the syntax of statements and constructs a table of symbols, while on the second pass it actually translates program statements into Arm machine code.